mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 * Supervised Loss Training
 * Joint Training

-### Embedding Network Training
+***Embedding Network Training***\
 The embedded training is the first phase of training where the model learns a meaningful latent representation of the LOB sequences.
 Before adversarial training begins, the model must learn to encode and reconstruct like an autoencoder data via the embedder and recovery module respectively.
 Firstly, real sequences are fed through the autoencoder to learn meaningful encoding and reconstruction.
 The MSE is computed to minimise differences between original and reconstructed data.
 Backpropagation and weights are updated to optimise embedder and recovery jointly and the process repeats until the reconstruction error is small.
 In summary, this phase allows the model to understand the structure of real market dynamics before it generates synthetic ones.

-This phase takes approximately 5 minutes to complete 5000 epochs with a training loss of 0.2953.
+This phase takes approximately 5 minutes to complete 5000 epochs with a training loss of 0.2103.

-### Supervised Loss Training
+***Supervised Loss Training***\
 The supervised training is the second phase where the model learns the temporal dynamics of the latent representations.
 Where the embedder maps real data to the latent space $H$, the supervisor learns to predict the next hidden state $H_{t+1}$ from the current latent space $H_t$.
 Afterwards the generator relies on the supervisor to produce temporally consistent synthetic latent trajectories.
 Firstly, an optimiser is constructed that only trains the supervisor and a masked MSE loss function is defined to ensure variable-length sequences do not contribute extra zeros to the loss.
 The training loop is setup with batch preparation before predicting the next latent step and computing the supervised loss.
 Backpropagation occurs and the supervisor’s parameters are updated.

+Additionally, an extra fine tuning loop was added to realign the supervisor with the latest embedder outputs to ensure that they are synchronised before joint training starts.
+This reruns the supervisor phase for 1000 iterations using the finalised embedder to reduce instability, improve temporal coherence and smooths loss transitions.
+This also stabilises joint training so that **g_loss_s** and **g_loss_u** can start from a good baseline

-This phase takes approximately 4 minutes to compute 4000 epochs with a training loss of 0.0251.
+This phase (including fine tuning) takes approximately 4 minutes to compute 4000 epochs (+ additional 1000 fine tuning epoch) with a training loss of 0.0209.

-### Joint Training
+***Joint Training***\
 Joint training is the final phase of TimeGAN.
 The purpose of joint training is to enable the generator and supervisor to produce synthetic latent sequences that fool the discriminator (through adversarial learning), maintain temporal consistency (through supervised learning), maintain feature statistics of real data and keep embedding consistent with reconstruction.

 Each iteration has 3 substages:
-* Train Generator and Supervisor (3 times per iteration)
+1. Train Generator and Supervisor (3 times per iteration)
-* Train Embedder and Recovery (once per iteration)
+2. Train Embedder and Recovery (once per iteration)
-* Train Discriminator
+3. Train Discriminator

 In the generator and supervisor substage, a forward pass is made from generator to supervisor to recovery module.
 Adversarial loss between generator and discriminator is defined, and the supervisor’s predicted latent next step is compared to real latent evolution to encourage temporal dynamics consistency.
 Mean and standard deviation moment matching loss and generator loss are computed before backpropagation and parameters for generator and supervisor are updated.